vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_16-automatic-device-management.md

     1. Save the copied value to Notepad and label it as the deviceConnectionString.

-    1. On the sensor-th-0155 page, copy the Primary Key value to Notepad and label it as the devicePrimaryKey.

-    1. Navigate back to your IoT hub blade.

-    1. On the left side menu, under **Security settings**, click **Shared access policies**.

-    1. Click **iothubowner**.

-    1. Notice that the IoT hub Primary Connection String is listed.

-    1. Copy the value of the IoT hub Primary Connection String to Notepad and label it as the connectionString.

     The Azure resources required for this lab are now available.

 ### Exercise 2: Examine code for a simulated device that implements firmware update

-In this exercise, you will review a simulated device that manages the device twin desired property changes and will trigger a local process simulating a firmware update.
+In this exercise, you will review the code of a simulated device app that manages the device twin desired property changes and triggers a local process simulating a firmware update.
 The process that you implement for launching the firmware update will be similar to the process used for a firmware update on a real device.
 The process of downloading the new firmware version, installing the firmware update, and restarting the device is simulated.

 You will use the Azure Portal to configure and execute a firmware update using the device twin properties.
 You will configure the device twin properties to transfer the configuration change request to the device and monitor the progress.